Africave-Team/kippa-senior-flutter-developer-technical-test/README.md

 ## Project 1

-- Using a provider based architecture(Provider, Riverpod, Stacked)build a mobile app with the following caveats:
+- Using a provider based architecture(Provider, Riverpod, Stacked)build a Flutter Web App with the following caveats:
 - Add a Functional Signup and Login Screen with local DB(use hive or any document DB)
 - Using the https://newsapi.org/ , get News that has the Keyword "Business", "Africa", Startup".
 It is totally up to you how you want to display this, Let's see the genius! 😃